Installing Keycloak 26 on Ubuntu 24.04 (AWS)

 sudo -E bin/kc.sh bootstrap-admin user

-Note: This is to create a temporary user for access to keycloak.
+Note – This is to create a temporary user for access to keycloak.
 Once in keycloak, it is recommended that a permanent user be created and this temporary user deleted.

 sudo -E bin/kc.sh start

-2. Log into keycloak using the account created above and create a new user.
+Keycloak should now be running on https://keycloak.mydomain.com:8443/.
+Log into keycloak using the account created above and create a new user.
 Make sure to give this new user all available roles.

 10. Configure Keycloak to Start Automatically

-Press Ctrl+C to stop Keycloak, then create a systemd service:
+Press Ctrl+C to stop Keycloak, then create a systemd service

-Create systemd unit file:
+Create systemd unit file

 sudo nano /etc/systemd/system/keycloak.service

-Sample Contents (adjust as needed):
+Sample Contents (adjust as needed)

 [Unit]

-Description=Keycloak Service
+Description=Keycloak Server

 [Service]